 So it is 100% realistic for me to earn charge $125 per patient and still earn my $250,000 per year.

 But forget the income per patient for a moment, imagine the impact you’d have on patients if you can spend more time with them.
 Not that you’d have to – some patients just have a UTI or need a medication refilled or a quick abscess drained.

 Overhead & Expenses

-Oh but Dr. Mo you didn’t account for the overhead.
+Oh, but Dr. Mo, you didn’t account for the overhead.
 Alright, let’s do that.
-After all, my medical group is in a fancy shiny building and has 12 union MAs running around – though they are doing the work of just 2 competent MAs.
+After all, my medical group is in a fancy shiny building with 12 union MAs running around – though they are doing the work of just 2 competent MAs.

-If I’m spending 1 hour per patient then I don’t need much of a waiting room, nor much of a parking lot.
+If I’m spending 1 hour per patient, then I don’t need much of a waiting room or much of a parking lot.
 How many exam rooms do I need?
 Remember, the 7-room model only exists because we’re trying to rush from one patient to another.

 The rest of the income comes from refilling a script over the phone.
 Or I might perform a procedure for the patient or give them an IV or an injection.
 I have the right to put a surcharge on these because I take on the risk of these.